Estate Planning

 Working with a professional is particularly useful because even though there are online guides available, estate laws can vary greatly from one state to the next.
 A local lawyer will know the rules specific to your area.

 If you have a large or complicated estate with many assets, definitely get professional help.
 An attorney will help you create an ironclad will that ensures your estate is disbursed as you wanted.
 People who think they may need to pay the estate tax can get help creating a plan that minimizes their tax bill.
 In this case, the expertise of a tax accountant may also help.
-You may even be able to plan ahead to help your beneficiaries limit or avoid inheritances taxes.
+You may even be able to plan ahead to help your beneficiaries limit or avoid inheritance taxes.

 Learn more about elder law and whether you need an elder law attorney.